10 Noteworthy Maserati Facts

 The new owner shifted the headquarters to Modena from Bologna.
 Till date the office is in the same location.

-During Mussolini’s reign, Volkswagen and Maserati vied to have the honour of constructing a vehicle for the Italian dictator.
+During Mussolini’s reign, Volkswagen and Maserati vied to have the honor of constructing a vehicle for the Italian dictator.
 Though Maserati lost this tug of war to its German counterpart, Maserati flourished with all its potentials.
-Of all facts about Maserati, this one is quite significant.
+Most of all, this one is quite significant among any Maserati facts.

 After the end of WWII, that ravaged Europe severely; Maserati stood up with what was left.
 They, once again, motivated in producing high-end racing cars.
 Maserati as competition team ceased to exist, however, after the horrific Guidizzolo tragedy, 19 in 1957.